 - Bring home all lunch packaging and bottles and reuse them

 - Collect annually for four Cash for Clobbers

 - Plant flower baskets and pots around the school

 - Grow vegetables every year in Spring in our garden.

-- Erected a bug hotel
+- Maintain a bug hotel and a composter

 - Teamed up with the Athenry tidy towns in helping to keep Athenry a beautiful town by cleaning up around our school walls every day and planting trees around Athenry